 - Forging: This refers to the compressive force applied to shape the metal.

-The choice of the right fabrication method will depend on the client specifications, part geometry, metal involved, and intended product purpose.
+The choice of the right fabrication method will depend on the client’s specifications, part geometry, the metal involved, and the intended product purpose.

 Metal Fabrication Materials

 Custom fabrication can be performed on metals such as brass, aluminum, gold, copper, nickel, silver, tin, magnesium, and various steel grades.